Case Study — Rebuilding Organizational Clarity

 Mapped the system, quantified risk, resolved high-leverage issues, and delivered executive-ready direction.

-Mapped operations across seven departments, documenting the full client intake-to-delivery pathway
+Mapped operations across eight departments, documenting the full client intake-to-delivery pathway

 Documented a 92-step workflow and quantified a 4.7× cascading failure pattern across handoffs